What is bankruptcy?

 - You must attend two financial counselling sessions held at Hardie & Kelly’s offices and scheduled at the date you file bankruptcy.
 The appointments are approximately 30 - 45 minutes in length and are typically tailored to your situation.

-- You must keep the Trustee informed of your current address, and co-operate with the Trustee’s requests for assistance and information (e.g. income tax information)
+- You must keep the Licensed Insolvency Trustee (LIT) informed of your current address, and co-operate with the LIT's requests for assistance and information (e.g. income tax information)

 Can Government debt be included in bankruptcy?